Stable Voting: Benefits of Stable Voting

 Next we turn to the Condorcet criterion and a strengthening of it.

-\begin{proposition} SV satisfies the \textit{Condorcet criterion}: if $A$ is a Condorcet winner in a profile $\mathbf{P}$, then $A$ is the unique SV winner in $\mathbf{P}$. \end{proposition} \begin{proof} By induction on the number of candidates.
-Let $A$ be a Condorcet winner in $\mathbf{P}$, so for $B\neq A$, the margin of $A$ vs.~$B$ is positive. $A$ is also a Condorcet winner in $\mathbf{P}_{-B}$, so by the inductive hypothesis, $A$ is the SV winner in $\mathbf{P}_{-B}$.
-It follows that if $X$ vs.~$Y$ is an earliest match in the list of matches by descending margin for which $X$ is an SV winner in $\mathbf{P}_{-Y}$, the margin of $X$ vs.~$Y$ is positive.
-Hence $Y\neq A$.
-Moreover, in $\mathbf{P}_{-Y}$, $A$ is a Condorcet winner, so by the inductive hypothesis, $A$ is the unique winner in $\mathbf{P}_{-Y}$.
-Hence $X=A$.\end{proof}
+\begin{proposition} If a voting method $\mathsf{M}$ satisfies stability for winners with tiebreaking, then it satisfies the \emph{Condorcet criterion}: if $A$ is a Condorcet winner in a profile $\mathbf{P}$, then $A$ is the unique winner according to $\mathsf{M}$ in $\mathbf{P}$. \end{proposition} \begin{proof} By induction on the number of candidates.
+If $A$ is a Condorcet winner in $\mathbf{P}$, then $A$ is the Condorcet winner in $\mathbf{P}_{-B}$ for every candidate $B\neq A$.
+Hence by the inductive hypothesis, $A$ is the unique winner in $\mathbf{P}_{-B}$ for every $B\neq A$.
+It follows that $A$ is the only candidate stable for $\mathsf{M}$ in $\mathbf{P}$, so by stability for winners with tiebreaking, $A$ is the unique winner according to $\mathsf{M}$.\end{proof}